Wingman Project

-The Wingman Project (formerly 'Wingman For Life') is a layperson, peer-to-peer suicide intervention program that shows U.S. military members and their families how to intervene to save a life.
+The Wingman Project (formerly Wingman For Life) is a layperson, peer-to-peer suicide intervention program that shows U.S. military members and their families how to intervene to save a life.
 By promoting a Wingman Ethos, whereby military families and members take personal accountability for the well being of each other, communities can help strengthen the bonds that exist between veterans, their families, and ordinary citizens.
 Funded nationally in the U.S., the Wingman Project is executed state-by-state through a combined effort of chaplains, family support, safety, and other related support functions at local Air National Guard (ANG) units.

 About the Wingman Project

 The Wingman Project is designed to decrease military suicides through human intervention in crisis events, referral to competent professional authority, public outreach to increase awareness, and de-stigmatization of mental health care.

 Originally created as "Wingman For Life" by Air National Guard Lieutenant Colonel Edward Vaughan in 2007, the Wingman Project is a "show, don't tell" suicide intervention program for military members.
 In this context, the term intervention is used as a distinct supplement to existing "prevention" programs.
 A string of suicides among Citizen-Airmen in the summer of 2007 created the sense of urgency to do something.
 At the same time, a public memo from the Chief of Staff of the Air Force (CSAF), Gen T. Michael Moseley, entitled "Wingmen for Life" inspired the name and leadership vector.

 After consultation with military chaplains and health care providers, Vaughan adopted the Ask, Care, Escort (ACE) technique for the project as the primary intervention strategy for laypeople.
 ACE is a military variant of Dr. Paul Quinnett's Question, Persuade, Refer (QPR) methodology.
 In 2008, Wingman For Life expanded to all 50 U.S. states, three territories and the District of Columbia and officially became the Wingman Project.

 In 2009, at the request of the vice commander, Air Force Reserve Command, Vaughan helped launch the Air Force Reserve Wingman Project, which later became the AFRC Wingman Toolkit.
-In 2010, Vaughan transferred leadership of the Wingman Project to the ANG Director of Safety.
+In 2010, Vaughan transferred leadership of the Wingman Project to the ANG Director of Safety Colonel John D. Slocum.
 In 2012, ANG Safety released a mobile Wingman App to complement the social media campaign of the Wingman Project.